kw170/lumen/README.md

 GPU.temp(x) returns array of GPUs' temperatures x = index of GPU

-len(array) returns length of array
+len(array) # returns length of array

+array.ecoSort() # sorts array with method based on the size of the array